-- On the Main Page (Figure 13), click a title link from among AO1-AO4. - Under BAS Channel Configuration (lower) section of the new screen that appears (Figure 24), the Channel Type will be Analog Output (read-only). - In the BACnet Object Configuration (lower) section of the screen, all items are as described in Section 5.2 above - but Units defaults to VOLTS. - Attach your device to the pair of BASC20 pins for the chosen channel so that the more positive connection is to pin A and the more negative to pin C.
+- On the Main Page (Figure 13), click a title link from among AO1-AO4. - Under BAS Channel Configuration (lower) section of the new screen that appears (Figure 24), the Channel Type will be Analog Output (read-only). - Default Value is a value used by the output, immediately after boot-up of the controller when Sedona logic or BACnet client have yet to command the output point.
+As soon as Sedona logic or a BACnet client write to the point, Default Value is no longer used by the output.
+When BACnet priorities 1 through 16 are all nullified, the output point will use Default Value set in the channel configuration web page of the output point.
+This value is also reported to BACnet as Relinquish Default, but cannot be written to by BACnet clients, it can only be set from the channel's web page in the BAScontrol. - In the BACnet Object Configuration (lower) section of the screen, all items are as described in Section 5.2 above - but Units defaults to VOLTS. - Attach your device to the pair of BASC22 pins for the chosen channel so that the more positive connection is to pin A and the more negative to pin C.